Lumi-supercomputer/lumi-userguide/docs/computing/jobs/billing.md

 # Billing policy

-Running jobs on the compute nodes and storing data on the storage will consume the billing units allocated to your project:
+Running jobs on the compute nodes and storing data in storage space will consume the billing units allocated to your project:

 - Compute is billed in units of CPU-core-hours for CPU nodes and GPU-hours for GPU nodes.
-- Storage is billed in units of TB-hours.
+- Storage space is billed in units of TB-hours.

 ## Compute billing